akhilsimha7/akhilsimha7/README.md

 - 👋 Hi, I’m Akhil, an Engineer trying to learn new software now and then.
 - 📫 I currently reside in Bremen, Germany.
 - 💻 I mainly program in C++ and Python.
-- 🌐 My field of interest is Network and Communication with a main focus on Vehicle Communication.
+- 🌐 My field of interest is Embedded Systems and Network and Communications.